 6. Apply for Scholarships

 The earlier the better.
-See the "Scholarships Applications" section of the Dual Credit home page.
+See the "Scholarships" section of the Dual Credit home page.

 7. Pay Tuition

 Pay by cash, check, Visa MasterCard.
 Payment can be made through MyNIC with a Visa, MasterCard, or debit card.
 Dual credit students are subject to the fee payment policy.
 Tuition bills will not be mailed to you or your parents, but will be available in MyNIC.